IhitplayzYT/Main-Repo/IhitplayzYT_Arch/SQL/Recovery Systems.md

 During recovery we consider the most recent txn before checkpoint and all txn after the checkpoint

-The operation that caused system failure need to be undo, the txn before failure causing ops and checkpoint need to be redone and any txns before checkpoint dont need to be touched.
+The operation that caused system failure need to be undo, the txn before failure causing ops and checkpoint need to be redone and any txns before checkpoint don't need to be touched.